-Using a free online home value estimator can save you money if you want to sell your home or buy a new property.
+Using a free online home value estimator like the one on the Freedom Mentor website can save you money if you want to sell your home or buy a new property.
 It doesn’t matter if you live in Denver or Alabama, knowing the value of your home before you sell or before making an offer is important.
 If you want to save money, then follow the instructions below.
 If you are buying a home then you will need to know the value of that home before making an offer.
 Don’t make the same mistake so many others make.
 Most buyers just offer less than the listing price, but if you really want to get a good deal then you need to offer less than the actual estimated value of the home.

 Many times people offer less than the price and then find out after getting an official home appraisal that the home doesn’t even appraise for the contract price.
 If you are selling a home then you need to know the actual value before setting a listing price.
 Most people guess this price based on what other homes in the neighborhood are listed for.

 The moment we buy a home is a momentous occasion.
 The problem, however, is that because we want to buy a home so badly, we sometimes don’t see the flaws the property has.
 Although we do sometimes fall in love with a property, we should never purchase it without running a few necessary checks.
 Let’s take a look at a few of these red flags.

 Firstly, be very careful before you buy a property listed as a “fixer up.”
 These properties are listed as being incredibly cheap, which does make them attractive.
 Many times, we believe that we can fix the problems ourselves.
 However, you are likely to find that only qualified professionals are able to actually fix the problems.
 Qualified professionals are incredibly expensive and you may not have sufficient budget for that.
 Next, properties that have had DIY repairs can also be a red flag.
 With all the best intentions, things that have been done without professional help can look great, but are often full of problems.